-NUTR 300(4) and 12 additional electives from the following programs: COMM, MGT, MKTG, HLSC and/or BIOL, to be selected in consultation with an academic advisor in Nutrition.
+Nutrition major without a specified concentration: NUTR 300(4); MGT 300(3); and 17 additional elective hours from the following programs: COMM, MGT, MKTG, NUTR, HLSC, and/or BIOL, to be selected in consultation with an academic advisor in Nutrition.
+Of the 17 credits of Major Electives, at least 12 credits must be at the 200-level, including at least 3 credits at the 300-level.